 There are many other function actions available.
 Plex HTPC uses “mpv” for the playback engine, so if you want to control something related to playback, then you can refer to the mpv options page for available options and values.
 For example, the equalizer section could be used to understand how to specify brightness, contrast, or similar commands.

-As a general rule of thumb, if you want to command the actual video/audio engine then use mpv:
+As a general rule of thumb, if you want to command the actual video/audio engine then use mpv: at the beginning. af stands for audio filter and vf for video filter. toggle means just that: it toggles the current state between on and off

 Related Page: mpv options